Categories of Dormant

 interest and there must be no reasonable nondiscriminatory alternative

-means available to advance that interest
+means available to advance that interest.
+On numbers of occasions, the

 2) More Deferential Test (Pike Balancing Test): To be constitutional,